Get,

 Where to Get Red Light Therapy

 You can get professional red light therapy in many places.
 Hospitals, doctor’s offices, wellness centers, spas and tanning salons often have it.
-Before you start RLT, talk to a healthcare provider about treatment choices, how often to go and expected benefits.
+Before you start RLT, talk to a doctor about treatment choices, how often to go, and expected benefits.
 They can show you the most reputable places for red light therapy.

 Conclusion